MohamedAmineOuali/OpenSuSe-Configurations/Install Nvidia driver on OpenSuse (optimus laptops)/README.md

     $ sudo tee /proc/acpi/bbswitch <<<ON && sudo modprobe nvidia_uvm && echo "GPU is ON"

-The first command turn on the nvidia card the second load the library
+The first command turn on the Nvidia card the second load the library

     $ sudo rmmod nvidia_drm nvidia_modeset nvidia_uvm nvidia && sudo tee /proc/acpi/bbswitch <<<OFF && echo "GPU is OFF"

-The first command unload the library the second turn off the nvida gpu
+The first command unloads the library the second turn off the Nvidia GPU

 #### GPU for GUI app
-Run KDE or Genom on NVIDIA which will run any app that support GPU on the GPU To switch between Intel and NVIDIA, run as root:
+Run KDE or Genom on NVIDIA which will run any graphical app or Cuda app on the GPU

+To switch between Intel and NVIDIA, run as root:

     $ prime-select nvidia